any person...any study.

 - Also recommended: an additional unit of science

-*Calculus also required for Applied Economics and Management, Atmospheric Science, Biological Engineering, Biological Sciences, Biology & Society, Biometry & Statistics, Environmental & Sustainability Sciences, Environmental Engineering, Food Science, Information Science, and Science of Earth Systems.
+*Calculus also required for Applied Economics and Management, Atmospheric Science, Biological Engineering, Biological Sciences, Biology & Society, Biometry & Statistics, Earth & Atmospheric Sciences, Environmental & Sustainability Sciences, Environmental Engineering, Food Science and Information Science.

 - SAT Subject Tests are NOT required by CALS